apasqualotto-glitch/easyshipAI/replit.md

 ## Overview

-FreightCalc SA is a full-stack web application designed to calculate comprehensive shipping costs for imports to and exports from South Africa.
-It provides door-to-door cost estimates including sea freight, trucking, customs duties, VAT, and handling fees.
-The application's vision is to be a comprehensive "EasyShip AI" solution for South African container imports, simplifying the shipping process for first-time importers.
-It aims to offer transparent cost breakdowns, educational content, and seamless integration with carrier booking systems.
+FreightCalc SA is a comprehensive shipping marketplace that connects importers and exporters with carriers, freight forwarders, and logistics service providers.
+The platform calculates comprehensive shipping costs including sea freight, trucking, customs duties, VAT, and handling fees for imports to and exports from South Africa.
+As a marketplace, FreightCalc SA facilitates connections between shippers and service providers while maintaining transparent, back-to-back pricing with no markup on carrier freight charges.
+The platform offers educational content, transparent cost breakdowns, and seamless booking integration with multiple service providers including ocean carriers and customs clearance specialists.

 ## User Preferences